© 2019 Ebara Sangyo Co.,Ltd.

 as people involved in traditional manufacturing

-is using these skills to develop the community of Tango.
+to develop the community of Tango.

 Nurturing skills, people, and the community.